Kids' How to Make Corn Husk Dolls with Photos

 Head and Body

-Invert and Bend for Head
+Invert and Bend to Make the Head

-The best way to explain the next step is with excerpts from page 103 of Traditional Native Gardening.
+Another way to explain the next step is with excerpts from page 103 of Traditional Native Gardening.

 "...the little bulb of husks will become the inside of the head.

 "Turn the whole bundle over.
 Now invert the long pieces of husk down and bend them over the bulb...Gather these husks in tightly under the bulb and tie them off to form the neck."